Information on national laws and plans in Surrey for people with a learning disability and/or autism.

 Short breaks from caring give families a chance to re-charge.
 Surrey County Council has information and useful links about short breaks for carers.

-Mencap is a UK charity for people with a learning disability which provides support for their families and carers, too.
+Mencap is an organisation for people with a learning disability which provides support for their families and carers, too.

 Carers UK helps people to look after friends or family members.
 It supports those new to caring, or people that need extra support to cope with the pressures of caring.